 Restricted property markets do not permit foreigners the right to private ownership of real estate in Africa.
 Nevertheless, some African countries permit foreigners to purchase and own real estate.

 Regardless of whether the real estate in Africa is in a free or restricted market, there is usually a caveat.
 That said, here are the African countries with free and restricted property markets in Africa.

 Starting with the good news, there are about 10 African countries that operate a freehold property market.
 Among these 10, some are more liberalized than others.
-The more liberal countries offer better transparency and flexible laws that permit foreigners to own real estate.
+The more liberal countries offer better transparency and flexible laws that permit foreigners to own real estate in Africa.
 These are indeed the treasure troves of real estate in Africa.